Ads

 The flame for the torch in Figure is set by first closing the oxygen valve below the cutting lever and fully opening the oxygen valve on the handle.
 (This supplies the high-pressure oxygen blast when the cutting lever is actuated.)
 The acetylene valve on the handle is then opened and the torch is lit with a striker.
 The acetylene flame is increased until the black soot is gone.
 Then, open the oxygen valve below the cutting lever and adjust the flame to neutral.
 If more heat is needed, open the valves to add more acetylene and oxygen.
 Actuate the cutting lever and readjust the preheat flame to neutral if necessary.

-The metal is heated to a bright red color (1,400 °F–1,600 °F, which is the kindling or ignition temperature) by the preheat orifices in the tip of the cutting torch.
+The metal is heated to a bright red color (1,400 °F to 1,600 °F), which is the kindling or ignition temperature) by the preheat orifices in the tip of the cutting torch.
 Then, a jet of high-pressure oxygen is directed against it by pressing the oxygen lever on the torch.
 This oxygen blast combines with the red-hot metal and forms an intensely hot molten oxide that is blown down the sides of the cut.
 As the torch is moved along the intended cut line, this action continues heating the metal in its path to the kindling temperature.
-The metal, thus heated, also burns to an oxide that is blown away to the underside of the piece.
+The heated metal also burns to an oxide that is blown away from the underside of the piece.

 Begin at the edge of the metal and hold the tip perpendicular to the surface, preheating until the spot turns bright red.
 Lightly depress the cutting lever to allow a shower of sparks and molten metal to blow through the cut.
 Fully depress the cutting lever and move the torch slowly in the direction of the intended cut.